BBlue530/PatchHound/README.md

 2. Click **New repository secret**
 3. Name it: `GHCR_PAT`
 4. Paste your [GitHub Personal Access Token (PAT)](https://github.com/settings/tokens)
+5. Make sure you pass the `GHCR_PAT` secret in the CLI

 ### Required Token Permissions